Skip to content

 The numbers are stark:

 The digital infrastructure of the modern world is cooperative infrastructure.
-Every Google search, every Amazon order, every Netflix stream runs on software that was built by volunteers coordinating without hierarchical management.
+Every Google search, every Amazon order, every Netflix stream runs on software built by volunteers coordinating without hierarchical management — and the entire AI revolution sits on a stack (PyTorch, Llama, vllm, ollama, transformers) that is overwhelmingly open.

 Corporate Participation as Validation

-Microsoft, Google, Meta, Amazon, and Apple are now among the largest open-source contributors.
+Microsoft, Google, Meta, Amazon, and Apple are still among the largest open-source contributors.
 This is not philanthropy.
 These companies — some of the most sophisticated profit-maximizing entities in history — recognized that cooperative development of shared infrastructure produces better outcomes than proprietary alternatives.
+By 2026 the center of gravity has shifted: where the top corporate OSS contributions used to be cloud SDKs and developer tooling, today they are AI infrastructure.
 When the most competitive companies in the world choose cooperation over competition for their foundational technology, it is evidence that cooperation is structurally superior for certain classes of problems.

 Traditional economics predicts that public goods will be under-provided because rational actors will free-ride.
 Open source demonstrates something different: when the returns to participation exceed the returns to extraction — through skill development, reputation building, network access, and the compounding value of shared infrastructure — cooperation becomes the rational choice.
 The open-source model does not require altruism.
 It requires only that the system be designed so that contributing is more rewarding than free-riding.